alexandredunant/RNC2/README.md

 ## Data

-The GIS input https://www.google.com/search?q=data required for the scripts are located in the `data` folder (not included in this repository).
-This https://www.google.com/search?q=data includes geospatial information about catchments, river networks, and other relevant parameters necessary for the simulations.
+The GIS input data required for the scripts are located in the `data` folder (not included in this repository).
 Specifically, the model requires a DEM, which can be provided as a GeoTIFF file.
 If a local DEM is not found, the `simulate_case.py` script can download one using `pygmt`.

 -----